 Is your house already adorned with brick walls?
 If they are starting to show signs of wear, this doesn’t necessarily mean that they need to be torn down and redone.
 Start by using a metallic brush to test the quality of the brick.
 Are they starting to crumble?

 In this case, it may be necessary to redo the wall or to fix whole sections of it.
 However, if such is not the case, you can erase most imperfections using the same brush.
 Purchase a bag of mortar to fill the holes that have formed inside the joints.
 On a day to day basis, remove dust and stains using a vacuum cleaner and a small brush that you have dipped in soapy water.

 When the wall is extremely dirty, you can use a TSP cleaning product.
 Above all else, NEVER use acidic products!
 These will cause damage to the bricks.
 If you want to give your brick wall a makeover, consider painting it!

-Painted interior brick walls can add a lot of charm, colour and texture to a room decor.
-Choose a type of paint that is suited for outdoor surfaces, with an acrylic base and a finish that is matte or pearl.
+Painted interior brick walls can add a lot of charm, colour and texture to a room's decor.
+Choose a type of paint that is suited for outdoor surfaces, with an acrylic base and a matte or pearl finish.
 Don’t forget to apply a coat of primer beforehand, to improve the degree of adherence.

 RenoQuotes.com can help you get quotes from qualified masons and renovation contractors for your interior brick wall.
 If you submit your project to us, we’ll put you in contact with the best masons in our contractor network.
 Fill in the form on (it only takes a few minutes), and you will receive quotes from qualified masons and home renovation companies.